Additional Usage Pointers

 Prompting Strategies#

-We found that it is often a good idea to spend some time conceptualizing and planning a task before actually implementing it, especially for non-trivial task.
-This helps both in achieving better results and in increasing the feeling of control and staying in the loop.
-You can make a detailed plan in one session, where Serena may read a lot of your code to build up the context, and then continue with the implementation in another (potentially after creating suitable memories).
+We found that it is often a good idea to spend some time conceptualizing and planning a task before actually implementing it, especially for non-trivial tasks.
+For very complex tasks, you can make a detailed plan in one session, where Serena may read a lot of your code to build up the context, and then continue with the implementation in another, having persisted the plan in a memory or dedicated file.

 Serena and Git Worktrees#